ImplFerris/pico-pico/src/quick-start.md

 ```

 ## Clone the Quick start project
-You can clone the blinky project I created and navigate to the project folder and run it.
+You can clone the quick start project I created and navigate to the project folder and run it.

 ```sh
 git clone https://github.com/ImplFerris/pico2-quick